 Many companies are moving their IT infrastructure and business-critical applications to the cloud.
-Even small businesses are seeing huge benefits in moving to the cloud, and are requesting IT support providers like us to help them.
-There are a few things that many people think they won’t have to worry about after they move to the cloud, and are often shocked when we let them know.
+Even small businesses are seeing huge benefits in migrating to the cloud, and IT support providers like us can help.

 When users get lazy about security, bad things can happen to your network.
-Laptops and smart devices could be stolen or lost, or an employee can fall victim to a phishing scam, the possibilities for security breaches are still endless.
-It is always important to be vigilant about security.
+Laptops and smart devices could be stolen or lost, or an employee can fall victim to a phishing scam.
+The possibilities for security breaches are still endless.
+So, it’s important to always be vigilant about security.